SAFETY, SECURITY, AND AFFORDABILITY

 What do equine professionals say is the ultimate fence for safety?

-Considered the safest horse fence, galvanized wire v-mesh features a woven pattern with no cut wires that could injure hides.
+Considered the safest horse fence, galvanized wire v-mesh features a woven pattern with no cut wires that could injure hides (learn more on selecting the best wire fencing for horses here).
 The wire is wrapped, or woven, in a vertical and horizontal pattern to create a tight 2-inch ‘v’ design that flexes on impact.
 This keeps your horses from climbing the fence and protects hooves from getting caught, while also preventing penetration by unwanted animals.
 Adding a sight board on the top provides a visual reminder of the fence line, and at the same time deters horses from reaching, or necking, over the fence.
 One more line of defense features a single line of electrified wire along the inside posts that provides a psychological barrier and prevents horses from challenging the fence or chewing the top board.

 On the other end of the safety spectrum, it should be clearly understood that barbed wire is not recommended for use with horses.